Odd edge-colorings of subdivisions of odd graphs

 \end{itemize} \end{theorem}

-To prove Theorem~\ref{2-connected}, we proceed by separately establishing that $(i)\Rightarrow (ii)$ and $(ii)\Rightarrow (i)$.
-Since $\mathcal{F}\subseteq \mathcal{S}$, the former implication amounts to showing that every graph $G\in\mathcal{F}$ has odd chromatic index $\chi'_o(G)=4$.
-So, in view of the equality~\eqref{eqn:shan} and Proposition~\ref{glue}, we only need to use the following fact: \textit{Every graph that may be obtained from a bipartite cubic graph by a single edge subdivision is not odd $3$-edge-colorable.} The proof of this is a straightforward double-counting argument (see~\cite{AtaPetSkr16} for the details).
+\begin{proof} We shall establish both $(i)\Rightarrow (ii)$ and $(ii)\Rightarrow (i)$.
+Since $\mathcal{F}\subseteq \mathcal{S}$, the former implication consists of showing that every graph $G\in\mathcal{F}$ has odd chromatic index $\chi'_o(G)=4$.
+So, in view of the equality~\eqref{eqn:shan} and Proposition~\ref{glue}, we only need to use the following fact: \textit{Every graph that can be obtained from a bipartite cubic graph by a single edge subdivision is not odd $3$-edge-colorable.} The proof of this is a straightforward double-counting argument (see~\cite{AtaPetSkr16} for the details).

-The key ingredient for proving the implication $(ii)\Rightarrow (i)$ is provided by the next auxiliary result, that clarifies which $2$-connected and essentially $3$-edge-connected subdivisions of odd graphs require four colors for an odd edge-coloring.
+The key ingredient for proving the implication $(ii)\Rightarrow (i)$ is provided by the next auxiliary result.